ENERGY, WORK AND POWER UNITS CONVERSION

 Energy in general is defined as the capacity for doing work.
 Power is the rate of doing work or the rate of using energy:

-How do get an expression for electric power?
-In an uniform electric field with voltage V over distance L, the force acting on a change Q is equal to F=V/L×Q (particularly, in the field of 1 volt/meter, force of 1 newton is acting on one coulomb charge).
-Substituting this into the above general expression of work gives the equation for power required to move a charge Q in an electric field: P = F×L/t = V×Q/t.
-The rate of charge flow Q/t is called electric current I. Replacing Q/t with I in the above formula yields a familiar expression for instantaneous value of electrical power: P=V×I. In AC circuits voltage and current are often shifted in phase and are not sinusoidal.
-In such cases the quantity volt-amps describes the apparent power.
-For basic relationships between various AC characteristics see Watts, VA and power factor: calculator and formulas.
-For the mathematics of these electric quantities also see Electric power primer.
-Use the tools below to make instant online conversion between various SI, CGS, imperial and other units of measure of power and energy.
+We know that in an uniform electric field with voltage V over distance L, the force acting on a charge Q is equal to F=V/L×Q. (Particularly, in the field of 1 volt/meter, force of 1 newton is acting on one coulomb charge).
+Substituting this into the above general expression of work gives the equation for P required to move a charge Q in an electric field: P = F×L/t = V×Q/t.
+The rate of charge flow Q/t is called electric current I. Replacing Q/t with I in the above formula yields a familiar expression for instantaneous value of electrical power: P=V×I. Note that in AC circuits voltage and current are often shifted in phase and are not sinusoidal.
+You can use the tools below to make instant online conversion between various SI, CGS, imperial and other energy and power units.

 POWER UNIT CONVERSION CALCULATOR